tharsha18/kinesisid/lab2-kda.md

 ![screenshot](images2/arch3.png)

-## Section 1: Pre-Requisite to create the Kinesis Data Stream and ingest NYC Trip data
+## Section 1: Create the Kinesis Data Stream and ingest NYC Trip data
 ###  1. Using the AWS Console, navigate to the Amazon Kinesis services and press Get Started when prompted (you may not need to complete this, if you have already used Amazon Kinesis).
 Select Create data stream to navigate to the Amazon Kinesis Data Stream service.

 ![screenshot](images/Picture2.png)